When to replace engine splash shield and fender liners?

 How much does it cost to replace an engine splash shield?
 The large center part

 is priced from $45 to $170.
 Aftermarket parts are cheaper; check prices online before ordering from a dealer.
-If there is a separate front piece and side guards, they are priced between $15-$50 each.
+If there are a separate front piece and side guards, they are priced between $15-$50 each.
 You will also need some of the hardware (fasteners), such as clips and bolts, because old clips break easily.
 The labor charge may vary from $35 to $150.

 Replacing a fender liner (inner fender) will cost $45-$120 part plus $20 hardware, plus $35-$120 labor.